hsahu615/smart-healthcare-system/auth-service/README.md

 # Auth Service

 Auth Service provides authentication and authorization capabilities for your application.
 It includes APIs for user registration (`signup`) and login (`signin`), generating JWT tokens for secure communication between clients and services.

 ---

+## How to Run

+### Prerequisites
+1. Install Java 17 and Maven.
+2. Install Docker Desktop and Docker Compose.
+3. Install MongoDB Compass to view data.

+### Steps to Run

+Run with Docker Compose:

+Build and start all services using Docker Compose.
+Follow the instructions in the main README.md file in the root folder.

+---